UBC-MDS/exploratory-data-viz/chapters/en/module5.md

 <opt text="False" >

-Sometimes we need to see values within a certain range to indentify any variable or relationships within the data.
+Sometimes we need to see values within a certain range to identify any variable or relationships within the data.

 </opt>